Ph.D. in Leadership Program Overview

 Applicants are required to provide the pertinent admission information in order to be considered for admission into the PhD Leadership program.
-The Deans/Associate Deans in the respective colleges will make final decisions regarding the acceptance of applicants.
-In some cases, the Deans/Associate Deans may ask for further information or a personal interview prior to a decision regarding admission into the program.
+The Director of the program makes final decisions regarding the acceptance of applicants.
+In some cases, the Director may ask for further information or a personal interview prior to a decision regarding admission into the program.

 Applicants for admission into the PhD Leadership program at Anderson University must meet the following academic prerequisites:

 - Master’s Degree (30 or more hours) from accredited institution

 - Statement of Research Intent

 - Application (https://go.andersonuniversity.edu/apply)